 Some internships / opportunities that Access students can avail of:

 - Digicel Internship, Jamaica

 - Kansas University

-The Access Service strongly promotes an ethos of volunteering and regularly provides volunteering opportunities including shadowing days, peer mentoring, school visits, University Open days, and opportunities to volunteer abroad.
+The Access Service strongly promotes an ethos of volunteering and provides volunteering opportunities including shadowing days, peer mentoring, school visits, university Open days and opportunities to volunteer abroad.